 9. Great River Road

-Since it’s a long journey, make sure to take the best cooler for road trip along.
-After all, you’re not going to take a sip from the Mississippi, are you?
+Since it’s a long journey, make sure to take the best cooler for a road trip along with the ride.
+After all, you’re not going to take a sip from the Mississippi River, are you?

 10. Ocean City to California